-The CPSP certification exam is a 100-question online open-book exam.
+The CPSP credential exam is a 100-question online exam.
 Candidates have 2.5 hours to complete the exam.

-The Certified Plan Sponsor Professional and Certification exam are available at no charge to all PSCA members through the generous support of our CPSP education partners.
-Individuals may also receive an enrollment code directly from a CPSP education partner or CPFA-certified advisor to grant them access to the education and exam.
+The Certified Plan Sponsor Professional education program and credential exam are complimentary to all PSCA members through the generous support of our CPSP education partners, listed below.
+Individuals may also receive an enrollment code directly from a CPFA- or QPFC-credentialed advisor to grant them access to the education program and exam.

-CPSP® designation holders must complete twenty-six (26) hours of Continuing Professional Education (“CPE”) each Certification Period.
-A Certification Period is two (2) complete calendar years.
+CPSP credential holders must complete twenty-four (24) hours of Continuing Professional Education (“CPE”) each Credential Period.
+A Credential Period is two (2) complete calendar years.
 Each CPE Period begins January 1 of each even numbered year, and ends December 31 of the subsequent odd numbered calendar year.
 Initial credential holders that earn the CPSP in an odd numbered year will be exempt from year-end CPE requirements.
 Initial credential holders that earn the CPSP in an even numbered year will need to earn one-half of the required CPE prior to the end of the CPE cycle.

-CPSP designation holders will also responsible for $175 annual credential maintenance fee.
+CPSP credential holders will also responsible for $175 annual credential maintenance fee.

-Qualified plan sponsor candidates are free to take just the education program but we encourage all participants to take the certification exam to demonstrate their mastery of the subject matter.
+Qualified plan sponsor candidates are free to take just the education program but we encourage all participants to take the credential exam to demonstrate their mastery of the subject matter.

 The CPSP education program is approved for SHRM and HRCI CE credit in the following number of hours: